5 points when evaluating an ALM for Medical Device Development

 - An automatic Audit Trail of all changes

-- Enable you to fulfil your Quality Management System
+- Enable you to fulfill your Quality Management System

 (We consider these the minimum features required for compliant medical device development).